Central Texas Pediatric Dentistry

 Conscious sedation can help your child relax and stay comfortable while they receive dental care.
-At Central Texas Pediatric Dentistry, in Lakeway and Austin, Texas, Steve Hernandez, DDS, and Angie Hernandez, DDS, offer safe and effective conscious sedation to ensure that your child receives the dental care they need, from cleanings and checkups to cavity fillings and other treatments.
+At Central Texas Pediatric Dentistry, in Austin, Texas, Steve Hernandez, DDS, and Angie Hernandez, DDS, offer safe and effective conscious sedation to ensure that your child receives the dental care they need, from cleanings and checkups to cavity fillings and other treatments.
 Call Central Texas Pediatric Dentistry to learn more about conscious sedation and if it’s right for your child.

 Conscious sedation, sometimes called IV sedation, puts your child into a relaxed, twilight state with medication.
 Your child is awake but is very comfortable and less aware of the procedure.
 In most cases, they won’t remember much when the sedative wears off.
 They will be able to follow basic commands and respond.
 The dentist also uses a local anesthetic to thoroughly numb your child’s mouth if they need a potentially uncomfortable treatment like a cavity filling.

 Central Texas Pediatric Dentistry has extensive training in providing conscious sedation to children and carefully adjusts and administers a safe dose that helps your child stay relaxed during their treatment.

 At Central Texas Pediatric Dentistry, dentists use conscious sedation to help children stay relaxed and still during their dental procedure.
 For example, if your child has trouble sitting still or is afraid of the dentist, conscious sedation might be a good option.

 Your child should be in good health to have conscious sedation.
 Also, make sure to tell the dentist about any medications your child takes, including prescriptions, over-the-counter medicines, and vitamins.